JeelChatrola/Panorama_Stitching/README.md

 # Panorama Stitching

-In this project implements Panorama Stitching similar to pano mode on our phones.
-Leveraging advanced techniques such as SIFT for feature extraction, brute force matching for feature alignment, and homography for image warping and blending, results in a captivating panorama image.
+In this project, we implement Panorama Stitching.
+Leveraging advanced techniques such as SIFT for feature extraction, brute force matching for feature alignment, and homography for image warping and blending results in a captivating panorama image.

 ### Requirements